googleapis/google-cloud-java/java-tasks/samples/native-image-sample/README.md

    export LOCATION_ID=us-east1
    ```

-2. Compile the application using the Native Image Compiler.
+2. Compile the application using the native image Compiler.
 This step may take a few minutes.

    ```
    $ mvn package -P native